namtoki/English/wordlist.md

 temptation*:                        Some athletes can't resist the temptation to use illegal drugs that will improve their performance.
 terror:                             The police are investigating the cause of the explosion and the possibility of a link to terror group.
 therapy:                            The doctor asserted the importance of the therapy.
+thrill:                             The magician thrilled her audience with some skillful tricks.
 timely:                             He declined the timely offer of a job with his uncle's enterprise.
 tomb:                               He caused a sensation when, against nearly impossible odds, he located the royal tomb.
 tractor:                            He cut down the trees and dragged the wood back with a tractor.